ArmandoAloro-UCM/FUN-CODES/README.md

 Form2.cs
 [fix]

-• Removed direct opening of Purchase with null for Details — would have crashed Confirm_Load
+• Removed direct opening of Purchase with null for Details, would have crashed Confirm_Load
 • Now opens Form3(txt_email.Text) after saving to DB, correctly starting the product selection flow